Government Help for People with Disability or Chronic Illness or Dementia

 For someone in hospital the hospital social worker will arrange it for you.

-The forms you will need are: P60s or other proof of UK pensions, annuities etc. A bank statement for your Spanish bank accounts (or first page of your bank pass book if you still have one).
+The supporting documents you will need are: P60s or other proof of UK pensions, annuities etc. A bank statement for your Spanish bank accounts and overseas ones (or first page of your bank pass book if you still have one).
 If you have your pension paid into the Spanish bank you can get a certificate for this, though the bank will charge you.
-Copies of passports, Residencia/NIE, certificado de empadronamiento for all family members, escritura (property deeds) if you own property.
+Copies of passports, Residencia/NIE, certificado de empadronamiento for all family members, escritura (property deeds) if you own property or rental contract.
 If you take all these to your appointment with the social worker, they will give you a form to fill in.
 Signing this form you will give permission for checks to be made on your income and savings with your Spanish bank.
 All family members living in the household must be included on the form.

 Then you will have to wait for the claim to be processed.
-Smaller claims are usually arranged reasonably quickly as they are provided by the local council, but for more expensive services it can take up to a year as they as they are paid for by the Generalitat Valenciana and they are strapped for cash.
-However cash payments (such as subsidy for a private home) will be backdated to the date of claim.
-Private homes may deduct this subsidy from the monthly the bill and wait until you receive the back payment.
+Smaller claims eg home help, meals on wheels, one hour of personal care a day, are usually arranged reasonably quickly as they are provided by the local council, but for more expensive services (eg nursing home funding) it can take up to a year as they as they are paid for by the Generalitat Valenciana and they are strapped for cash.
+However cash payments (such as a subsidy for a private home) will be backdated to the date of claim.
+Private homes may deduct this subsidy from the monthly bill and wait until you receive the back payment.

 Also for people who need a wheelchair or anti-bedsore air mattress (colchon antiescaras) You may be able to get these on a prescription from your specialist.
 You will have to go to a shop selling mobility and sickroom equipment and get the reference numbers to give to the doctor.
 You have to buy the item then claim the amount back from the social security office.
 It can take six months to get your reimbursement.